chipchap31/codeadvisor/README.md

 - As a student, I want to be able to delete a post because I don't like the feedback I received.
 - As a student, I want to be able to remove feedback, so that I can create a better one.
 - As a student, I want to be able to edit my feedback so that I can improve it.
+- As a student, I want to be able to delete my account completely, as I no longer require this service.
+- As a student, I want to be able to edit my profile, as I want to change my Github username.

 ### Wireframing